cemalkilic/supabase-auth-oauth2-demo/README.md

      ```

      **Important**: Save the `client_id` from the response - you'll need it for the FocusTime environment configuration.

-   > **Coming Soon**: Local Supabase development support will be added to allow running this demo entirely offline with `supabase start`.

 3. **Configure environment variables**:
 ```bash